samtools/tabix/pairs_format_specification.md

 ***

 ### Standard format
-* Content
+* Data columns
-  * Contacts must be nonredundant.
-    * The requirement is that each pair appears only once and in a consistent ordering of the two mates; either in an upper-triangle (mate2 coordinate is larger than mate1) or a lower-triangle (mate1 coordinate is larger than mate2).
-  * A text file with 7 reserved  columns and ? optional columns.
+  * 7 reserved  columns, 4 required columns, 9 reserved column names.
+Any number of optional columns can be added.
-  * Reserved columns: `readID, chr1, chr2, pos1, pos2, strand1, strand2`
+  * Reserved columns (columns 1-7): `readID, chr1, chr2, pos1, pos2, strand1, strand2`
-    * Preserving READ ID allows retrieving corresponding reads from a bam file.
+    * The positions of these columns are reserved.
-  * Required columns: `chr1, chr2, pos1, pos2` (i.e. optionally, readID and strands can be blank (‘.’))
+  * Required columns (columns 2-5): `chr1, chr2, pos1, pos2`
+    * Required columns cannot have a missing value.
-  * Missing values for required columns
-    * a single-character dummy (‘.’)
+  * Missing values for reserved columns: a single-character dummy (‘.’)
+  * Reserved optional column names: `frag1`, `frag2` (restriction enzyme fragmenet index used by juicer)
+    * Column positions are not reserved for the reserved optional column names.
-  * Optional columns can be added (e.g. for triplets, quadruplets, mapq, sequence/mismatch information (bowtie-style e.g. 10:A>G))
+  * Other ptional columns can be added (e.g. for triplets, quadruplets, mapq, sequence/mismatch information (bowtie-style e.g. 10:A>G))
-  * Reserved optional column names (column positions are not reserved): `frag1`, `frag2` (restriction enzyme fragmenet index used by juicer)
 * Header
   * Required
     * First line: `## pairs format v1.0`